gwhall/Millennial/_posts/2017-12-24-Coffee blog.md

 <br>Another newcomer!
 I’m now sharing my room with Jorge.<br>
 (Pictured on left)<br>
 <img src="{{ site.github.url }}/assets/img/Jorge and JJ.jpg">
-<br>He is here from Anacafe for a week.
+<br>He is here from <a href="https://translate.google.com/translate?hl=en&sl=es&u=https://www.anacafe.org/&prev=search">Anacafe</a> for a week.
 He specializes in post-harvest processes (like fermentation) and it’s great to have another person who actually knows how to manage experiments!

 Workers accidentally spilled water in the patio on one set of drying pergaminos.
 Not bad enough to re-do the experiment.
 I don’t worry about these improper science anymore.

 <br><br>12/11/17
-<br>Today I had the privilege of attending the cupping session of our samples at Anacafé.
+<br>Today I had the privilege of attending the <a href="https://en.wikipedia.org/wiki/Coffee_cupping">Coffee cupping session</a> of our samples at Anacafé.
 There are still many samples that are drying, and will be cupped after I leave Guatemala.
 I had attended a handful of informal cupping sessions at Bay Area cafes, but it was new to attend one that assigned formal scores that involved meticulous notes.
 Here is how it goes (attach cupping process photo).
 The cuppers are all professional Q graders (the highest certification) who cup many dozens of samples all day.
 They must follow a restricted diet around when they will cup- this includes no alcohol or tobacco.
 Here is a video of them in action. ( Attach video of cupping. )

 <br><br>12/14/17